American Foundation for the Blind: History

 in what would become known as the Ladies' Mile Historic District.
 It was a three story, Georgian Colonial style structure.

 Over time, a grouping of four buildings, surrounding a courtyard, became occupied by the American Foundation for the Blind.
 They consisted of two Georgian Colonial buildings on West 16th Street as well as another building and a taller loft on West 17th Street.

 The information and public education department at AFB conducted tours of the facility and the recording studios for visiting professionals and student groups.
 This was a practice that has also been done at the similar facilities of APH.
+Among AFB's activities was sponsoring various conferences, seminars, and workshops, such as the National Seminar on Services to Young Children with Visual Impairment (1970), the First National Conference on Aging and Blindness (1976), or a regional conference for the employment of visually handicapped persons in hotels and motels (1969), and then publishing the proceedings of these forums.

 AFB's advocacy efforts have led to the passage of significant legislation for people with vision loss.
 AFB was instrumental in creating and passing the Americans with Disabilities Act of 1990 (ADA) and more recently worked on the renewal of the Individuals with Disabilities Education Act (IDEA) to ensure that it contained provisions to meet the specific needs of children with vision loss.